Whole new markets are now within reach for organizations that take a strategic approach to international business to business (B2B) ecommerce.

 In some cases, you will need to deliver an effective purchasing process involving several decision-makers and influencers with differing roles and responsibilities.
-You might need to offer multiple options for people to take enquiries and requirements offline and then return to the online purchasing process.
+You might need to offer multiple options for people to take inquiries and requirements offline and then return to the online purchasing process.

 An international solution

-Samurai Sportswear Ltd is a privately-owned English sportswear brand specialising in manufacturing custom made teamwear and leisurewear for sports clubs, schools and universities all around the world.
+Samurai Sportswear Ltd is a privately-owned English sportswear brand specializing in manufacturing custom made teamwear and leisurewear for sports clubs, schools and universities all around the world.
 Its goal is to grow in all markets, both locally and internationally

 The company had struggled to find the B2B ecommerce functionality and support it needed for club shops.
 It was also looking for a single partner to provide ecommerce, B2B and Sage 200 integration that would support multiple product catalogs, individual customer pricing, and a custom sportswear plugin.